DragNeXt: Rethinking Drag-Based Image Editing: D. Translation, Deformation, and 2D/3D Rotation

-\textbf{Remark.} In Figure \ref{figure:10}, we provide a visualization of gradients back-propagated to latent code when dragging an object or its subregion.
-In Figure \ref{figure:10} (a) and (b), the object and its local region are dragged over a short distance. \textbf{The gradients are primarily localized in the regions that require manipulation, whereas the areas that do not need adjustment remain unaffected.} In Figure~\ref{figure:10} (c) and (d), the desk lamp and its local area are dragged over a longer distance. \textbf{We observe that, regardless of the dragging distance, regions with distinct appearances remain separated from the target regions.} In Figure \ref{figure:10} (c), the black desk lamp does not disturb the appearance of the white background, and in Figure \ref{figure:10} (d), the background does not affect the extended region of the desk lamp caused by the dragging operation.
-This phenomenon can be attributed to prior knowledge and patterns that pretrained diffusion models learned from vast amounts of training data.
+\textbf{REMARK 8.} In Figure \ref{figure:10}, we provide a visualization of gradients back-propagated to latent code when dragging an object or its subregion.
+In Figure \ref{figure:10} (a) and (b), the object and its local region are dragged over a short distance.
+The gradients are primarily localized in the regions that require manipulation, whereas the areas that do not need adjustment remain unaffected.
+In Figure~\ref{figure:10} (c) and (d), the desk lamp and its local area are dragged over a longer distance.
+We observe that, regardless of the dragging distance, regions with distinct appearances remain separated from the target regions.
+For instance, the black desk lamp does not disturb the appearance of the white background in Figure \ref{figure:10} (c); in Figure \ref{figure:10} (d), the background does not affect the extended region of the desk lamp caused by the dragging operation.
+This phenomenon can be attributed to strong prior knowledge and patterns learned by pretrained diffusion models from vast amounts of training data.